RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 ###### start-subtype-content

-#### Two or three authors
+#### Two to three authors

-Include all authors in the note.
-Author's names are listed as - Given Name Family Name.
-Authors' names are separated by the word *and.* Do not use an ampersand.

-##### Example
+##### In-Text Citation

-> {.footnote-indent}2.
-Mark Oranje and Tuna Taşan-Kok, *From Student to Urban Planner: Young Practitioners' Reflections on Contemporary Ethical Challenges* (Milton: Routledge.
-2017), 44. {/.footnote-indent}

-#### Four or more authors

-In the note, cite only the name of the first-listed author followed by et al. Author's name is listed as - Given Name Family Name.
+List up to three authors in both the citation and the reference list.
+For four or more authors, list only the first followed by et al. in the citation and all in the reference list (see four or more authors below).

+If directly quoting from a source without a page number, use a paragraph number instead.

+**Use a page number for direct quotes.
+You don’t need a page number or paragraph number when paraphrasing.**

+For two authors, include First Author’s Family Name and Second Author’s Family, Year of Publication, Page or Pages.

+(Author's Family Name and second Author's Family Name Year of publication, page number)

+> Lai and Bakshi (2021, para.
+2) state that “subcultures have been allowed to flourish online.”

+For three authors, separate the first two author family names by a comma, then include ‘and’ last family name, followed by year and page number.

+(Author Family Name, Author Family Name, and Author Family Name year, page).

+> Megginson, Byrd, and Megginson (2000, 35) assert that "market research…

-##### Example
+##### Reference List

-> {.footnote-indent}1.
-Okwui Enwezor et al., *Antinomies of Art and Culture: Modernity, Postmodernity, Contemporaneity* (Durham: Duke University Press, 2008), 223. {/.footnote-indent}

-###### end-subtype-content

-###### end-subtype-item

-###### start-subtype-item

-### General rules for multiple authors - bibliography

-###### start-subtype-content

-#### Two or three authors
+Abbreviations for editor (ed.) or translator (trans.) are not included in in-text citations but are included in the reference list.

 List authors in the order in which they appear in the source.
 The first-listed name is inverted - Family Name, Given Name.
 The rest of the names are written as - Given Name Family Name.

-##### Example
+For two authors: Family Name, Given Name, and Given Name Family Name.
+Year etc.

-> {.hanging-indent}Lai, Gladys, and Pema Bakshi.
-"5 TikTok Fashion Trends Everyone is Wearing IRL." *Vogue (blog),* May 28, 2021.
-Accessed June 28, 2021. https<nolink>://www.vogue.com.au/fashion/trends/4-tiktok-fashion-trends-everyone-is-wearing-irl/image-gallery/74b88974bd06733c65153ae0897316db. {/.hanging-indent}
+> Lai, Gladys, and Pema Bakshi.
+2021 "5 TikTok Fashion Trends Everyone is Wearing IRL."
+Vogue (blog), May 28, 2021.
+Accessed June 28, 2021. https<nolink>://www.vogue.com.au/fashion/trends/4-tiktok-fashion-trends-everyone-is-wearing-irl/image-gallery/74b88974bd06733c65153ae0897316db.
 >
-> {.hanging-indent}Oranje, Mark, and Tuna Taşan-Kok. *From Student to Urban Planner: Young Practitioners’ Reflections on Contemporary Ethical Challenges.* Milton: Routledge.
-2017. {/.hanging-indent}
+> Megginson, William L, Mary Jane Byrd, and Leon C. Megginson.
+2000. *Small Business Management: An Entrepreneur's Guidebook.* 3rd ed.
+Boston: Irwin/McGraw-Hill.

-#### Four to 10 authors
+#### Four or more authors

+##### In-text Citation

+List only the first author’s family name followed by et al.

+Use a page number for direct quotes.
+You don’t need a page number when paraphrasing.

+(Author’s Family Name et. al. Year of publication, page number)

+> (Enwezor et al. 2008, 56)

+##### Reference List

+List all authors in the reference list entry.
 List authors in the order in which they appear in the source.
-List all authors in the bibliography.
 The first-listed name is inverted - Family Name, Given Name.
 The rest of the names are written as - Given Name Family Name.

-##### Example;

-> {.hanging-indent}Enwezor, Okwui, Nancy Condee, Terry Smith, Antonio Negri, Geeta Kapur, and Rosalind Krauss. *Antinomies of Art and Culture: Modernity, Postmodernity, Contemporaneity.* Durham: Duke University Press, 2008. {/.hanging-indent}
+> Enwezor, Okwui, Nancy Condee, Terry Smith, Antonio Negri, Geeta Kapur, and Rosalind Krauss.
+2008. *Antinomies of Art and Culture: Modernity, Postmodernity, Contemporaneity.* Durham: Duke University Press.

-#### More than 10 authors

-List authors in the order in which they appear in the source.
-List the first seven authors in the bibliography, followed by et al. The first-listed name is inverted - Family Name, Given Name.
-The rest of the names are written as - Given Name Family Name.

-##### Example

-> {.hanging-indent}Benz, Felix, Mikolaj K. Schmidt, Alexander Dreismann, Rohit Chikkaraddy, Yao Zhang, Angela Demetriadou, Cloudy Carnegie et al. "Single-molecule optomechanics in 'picocavities.' " *American Association for the Advancement of Science* 354, no. 6313 (2016): 726-729.
-10.1126/science.aah5243. {/.hanging-indent}
+>
+> Horngren, Charles, Walter Harrison, Suzanne Oliver, Peter Best, David Fraser, and Rebecca Tan. *Financial accounting*.
+Pearson Higher Education AU, 2012.

 ###### end-subtype-content